robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 For better readability, it should be written as the last line of a keyword.

 **Key characteristics of Keyword Teardown:**
+- Keyword Teardown is a single keyword call with potential argument values.
 - Executed after the keyword body has been executed, regardless of its status.
 - Runs even if the keyword's setup fails.
 - All keywords within the Keyword Teardown are executed, even if one of them fails.